Backyard Palm Tree Ideas for a stunning Tropical Landscape

 THE CLIMATE ZONE IS AN IMPORTANT FIRST

-If you don't live in the United States, you can still use this chart.
+If you don't live in the United States, you can still use the chart.
 Compare the lowest temps your microclimate experiences, and then match that to a listed zone.

 Mission: Palm Trees is made possible by readers like you!
-If you purchase via a link/ ad here, we may earn a small commission.
-At no added cost to you.
+Some links on this page are affiliate links.
+If you purchase through them, we may earn a small commission at no extra cost to you.
 Thanks for your support!
 Learn more>

 Will any of these suit your backyard?